bblais/A-Measure-Of-Faith/chapters/Chapter 06 - Miracles.md

 The SEP article criticizes this by noting that some of these conditions can cut the other way, such as the condition of "credit and reputation,"

 >It might have been said with some shew of plausibility, that such persons by their knowledge and abilities, their reputation and interest, might have it in their power to countenance and propagate an imposture among the people, and give it some credit in the world.
-(Leland 1755: 90–91; cf. Beckett 1883: 29–37)
+(Leland 1755: 90--91; cf. Beckett 1883: 29--37)

 This is, essentially, pointing out fallacy of authority - a good critique.
 Science, by its processes, attempts to avoid that as well.
 Of course, Hume predates modern science, so I think we can forgive him some sloppiness or poor choice of terminology.

 Hume continues to suggest that the religious context of the miracle claim makes the telling of the miracle story even more likely.
 This would increase the probability of obtaining the testimony even if no miracle happened - $P(E|\sim\!M)$ increases - making the probability of a miracle go down.
 The criticism here?
 The effect could happen in the other direction:

-> But as George Campbell points out (1762/1839: 48–49), this consideration cuts both ways; the religious nature of the claim may also operate to make it less readily received:
+> But as George Campbell points out (1762/1839: 48--49), this consideration cuts both ways; the religious nature of the claim may also operate to make it less readily received:
 >
 >>[T]he prejudice resulting from the religious affection, may just as readily obstruct as promote our faith in a religious miracle.
 What things in nature are more contrary, than one religion is to another religion?
 They are just as contrary as light and darkness, truth and error.
 The affections with which they are contemplated by the same person, are just as opposite as desire and aversion, love and hatred.
 The same religious zeal which gives the mind of a Christian a propensity to the belief of a miracle in support of Christianity, will inspire him with an aversion from the belief of a miracle in support of Mahometanism.
-The same principle which will make him acquiesce in evidence less than sufficient in one case, will make him require evidence more than sufficient in the other….
+The same principle which will make him acquiesce in evidence less than sufficient in one case, will make him require evidence more than sufficient in the other...

 I disagree quite strongly with this line of thinking.
 One of the big problems with pseudoscience is that it promotes poor thinking in other domains.
 Someone who believes in miracles will not find it hard to believe that the miracle claims of other religions are at least plausible.
 If you believe in unseen agents, then to move from Christianity to New Age to Scientology isn't that large of a stretch.
 Often, when ones religion is undermined, the typical response is to switch to another religion!
 Thus, they are not as opposite as "light and darkness."
 Poor thinking is poor thinking, regardless of the context.